Self-Care for Anxiety

 Try to think of the simple ways your body needs support.
 Baseline: Get enough water (aim for 2 liters or more) — our brains need to be well hydrated to function properly.
 Feed yourself well balanced meals and snacks (fat, protein, fiber, carbs) at regular times.
 And before you caffeinate, eat something.

-Put together a toolkit
+Put together your toolkit